 7. Program evaluation and review technique (PERT) chart

-PERT chart is a network diagram that analyzes the time it will take to complete each task in a process.
+A PERT chart is a network diagram that analyzes the time.
+It will take to complete each task in a process.
 It helps you understand all possible workflows and choose the most efficient workflow.

 It is useful for planning, scheduling, and optimizing complex projects.